Dhiman23/End-toEnd/README.md

 5. The pipeline starts building the Docker image using the Dockerfile.
 6. The built image is tagged with the provided application version.
 7. Jenkins securely logs in to the Amazon ECR registry and pushes the Docker image to it.
+8. Terraform

+ provisions the EKS cluster based on the Terraform configuration files.
-8. The pipeline communicates with Amazon EKS to deploy the updated container image to the selected environment (staging or production).
+9. The pipeline communicates with Kubernetes on the EKS cluster to deploy the updated container image to the selected environment (staging or production).
-9. Kubernetes applies the configuration changes, deploying the application with rolling updates to ensure high availability.
+10. Kubernetes applies the configuration changes, deploying the application with rolling updates to ensure high availability.
-10. Post-deployment tests and checks are performed to ensure the application is running correctly and verify that auto-scaling is functioning as expected.
+11. Post-deployment tests and checks are performed to ensure the application is running correctly and verify that auto-scaling is functioning as expected.
-11. 🎉 The application is successfully deployed, and everyone celebrates with emojis! 😃🎉
+12. 🎉 The application is successfully deployed, and everyone celebrates with emojis! 😃🎉

 ## Conclusion
-By utilizing Jenkins Shared Library, Parameterized Pipeline, Docker, Git, Amazon ECR, and Amazon EKS, we have built a robust and scalable deployment workflow.
+By utilizing Jenkins Shared Library, Parameterized Pipeline, Docker, Git, Amazon ECR, Amazon EKS, and Terraform, we have built a robust and scalable deployment workflow.
 This setup allows us to deliver updates efficiently, maintain consistency across environments, and promote collaboration among development teams.
 Embracing these modern technologies and practices ensures that our deployments are smooth, reliable, and delightful for both developers and end-users.
 Happy coding! 🚀💻😃